squaremo/bitsyntax-js/README.md

     "foobar", _/binary

-matches any buffer the starts with the bytes `0x66, 0x6f, 0x6f, 0x62,
+matches any buffer that starts with the bytes `0x66, 0x6f, 0x6f, 0x62,
 0x61, 0x72`.

-When used in a constructor, a literal string is copied verbatim into the result.
+When used in a constructor, a quoted string is copied verbatim into the result.

 ## Examples